-Other than equity securities issued in transactions disclosed above and on our Current Report on Form 8-K filed with the SEC on August 18, 2022, August 23, 2022 and August 30, 2022, there were no unregistered sales of equity securities during the period.
+Other than equity securities issued in transactions disclosed above and on our Current Report on Form 8-K filed with the SEC on October 5, 2023, there were no unregistered sales of equity securities during the period.
+Refer to Item 15.
+Subsequent Events for subsequent sales of unregistered securities.

 The offers, sales, and issuances of the securities described above were deemed to be exempt from registration under the Securities Act in reliance on Section 3(a)(9) of the Securities Act, Section 4(a)(2) of the Securities Act, or Regulation D or Regulation S promulgated thereunder as transactions by an issuer not involving a public offering.
-The recipients of securities in each of these transactions acquired the securities for investment only and not with a view to or for sale in connection with any distribution thereof and appropriate legends were affixed to the securities issued in these transactions.
-Each of the recipients of securities in these transactions was an accredited or sophisticated person and had adequate access, through employment, business or other relationships, to information about us.
+The recipients of securities in each of these transactions acquired the securities for investment only and not with a view to or for sale in connection with any distribution thereof, and appropriate legends were affixed to the securities issued in these transactions.
+Each of the recipients of securities in these transactions was an accredited or sophisticated person and had adequate access, through employment, business, or other relationships, to information about us.